2019 Raptor Specs & FeaturesLast Updated August 8, 2023 | Andrew Boyle

 If you’re a truck fan, you’ve probably heard of the F-150 Raptor.
 Rightfully so, it’s been coined one of the best off-road trucks available on the market, especially since the 2017 refresh.
 Since the Raptor's inception in 2010, this truck has seen a slew of different engine options from the (outdated) 5.4L V8 to the 6.2L torque monster until 2014, where they ultimately switched to a high-output version of the 3.5L EcoBoost V6 which boosted horsepower to 450 and torque north of 500 lb-ft.
 Many other automakers have tried to match it, but the Raptor really is the king of the off-road when it comes to trucks.

 For 2019, Ford has added a couple of new tech features that make this truck even more appealing to prospective buyers.
-First off, the 2019 Raptor will include class-exclusive, electronically controlled FOX Racing Shox along with a new Trail Control features that will help crawling on uneven surfaces along with all-new Recaro sport seats.
+First off, the 2019 Raptor will include class-exclusive, electronically controlled FOX Racing Shox along with new Trail Control features that will help you crawl on uneven surfaces along with all-new Recaro sport seats.

-One of the ways that the engine helps to conserve fuel is with auto start/stop, a feature that’s becoming standard on an increasingly large number of vehicles and helps to save fuel without any action the part of the driver.
+One of the ways that the engine helps to conserve fuel is with auto start/stop, a feature that’s becoming standard on an increasingly large number of vehicles and helps to save fuel without any action on the part of the driver.
 Some drivers find this feature annoying, but thankfully it's easy to disable auto start/stop by installing an auto stop eliminator.